 Becoming a Student

 Step 1: Advising

 Contact your servicing Education Services Officer (ESO) to discuss your academic plans.
 Be sure that you understand the degree plan and what tuition charges and fees the Coast Guard will approve and support with Tuition Assistance (TA) dollars.
 If you are interested in a PPCC associate’s degree, please contact the Peterson AFB PPCC office at (719) 502-4300 to make an appointment with the PPCC academic advisor or send an email to firstname.lastname@example.org.

 Apply to PPCC before you request TA through the CG.
 It’s simple.
 Complete an online application.
 It’s free!
 This process takes about 24- to 48-hours for review and approval.

 This is a Colorado state requirement and is one test that everybody aces.
 The Accuplacer Placement Test is available at the Fort Carson and Peterson AFB PPCC offices.
 For placement test information at those locations, please choose.
 Additionally, placement testing is available at the PPCC main campuses.
 For placement test information at those locations, please choose.
 You can also contact the military offices to request online study guides to assist in preparing for the placement test.

 Step 4: Credit for Military Service

-To learn how your military service may apply to a PPCC Associates Degree, please choose Credit for Prior Learning.
-If you have any questions concerning this process, please send an email to the DMVP Credit for Prior learning Advisor at Richard.Rayborn@ppcc.edu.
+To learn how your military service may apply to a PPCC Associates Degree, please choose Prior Learning Assessment (PLA).
+You can request your JST be sent to PPCC for evaluation and possible degree credit.
+If you have any questions concerning this process, please send an email to the DMVP PLA Evaluator Richard.Rayborn@ppcc.edu.

 Step 5: Transfer Courses